kncaputo/overlook-hotel/README.md

 ## Project Overview
 This was the final solo project for Module 2 of the Turing School of Software and Design's Front-End Engineering Program.
-For this project I used OOP and TDD to drive the design of hotel managment tool for hotel customers and staff to manage room bookings and calculatee customer bills.
+For this project I used OOP and TDD to drive the design of hotel managment tool for hotel customers and staff to manage room bookings and calculate customer bills.

 ### The goals for this project were:
   - Work with an API to send and receive data